-But it’s the quality of the data driving these decisions that determines if you’re driving in the right direction—or off a cliff.
+But it’s the quality of the critical business data steering your decisions that determines if you’re driving in the right direction—or off a cliff.

 Now, let’s do some basic math:

 That’s only for one SDR.
 Take this number and multiply it across other users and departments, and the time investment and productivity loss becomes staggering.